 00:11:25 – Josh suggests that maybe it’s time his mother started dating again, before sabotaging her chances with the first respectable man she meets.

-00:13:12 – While out rollerblading, a lonely Jackie pauses to confide in Buddy.
+00:13:12 – While out rollerblading, a forlorn Jackie pauses to confide in Buddy.

 00:21:22 – At his first practice session, Josh impresses Coach Fanelli (Robert Constanzo) with his “killer arm”.